Threshold-Consistent Margin Loss for Open-World Deep Metric Learning: Threshold Inconsistency in Deep Metric Learning

-\textbf{$\epsilon$-OPIS for Utility Divide in a Dataset} The overall OPIS metric does not emphasize on the outlier classes.
-For applications where outlier threshold calibration consistency is essential, we provide a more fine-grained metric in extension to overall OPIS that focuses on the utility inequality between the best and worst sub-groups at a given distance threshold.
-We define the expected utility of the $\varepsilon$ percentile of best-performing classes as follows: where $\phi_{\varepsilon_\mathrm{best}}(d)$ and $\psi_{\varepsilon_\mathrm{best}}(d)$ are the accuracy metrics calculated for the entirety of the $\varepsilon$ percentile of the best-performing classes.
-By replacing $\varepsilon_\mathrm{best}$ in \cref{eq:utility_best} with $\varepsilon_\mathrm{worst}$, the same can be defined for $\mathrm{U}_{\varepsilon_\mathrm{worst}}(d)$ which accounts for the $\varepsilon$ percentile of the worst-performing classes.
-Then, we define the $\varepsilon$-OPIS metric as the following: By definition, the $\varepsilon$-OPIS metric is maximized at $\varepsilon\rightarrow 0$, and eventually becomes zero when $\varepsilon\rightarrow 100\%$ as the best-performing set and worst-performing set become identical.
+\textbf{$\epsilon$-OPIS for utility divide between groups} The overall OPIS metric does not emphasize on the outlier classes.
+For applications where outlier threshold consistency is essential, we also provide a more fine-grained metric that focuses on the utility disparity between the best and worst sub-groups.
+First, we define the utility of the $\varepsilon$ percentile of best-performing classes as follows: